semiprime/pygenda/docs/known_issues.md

 * Alarms are not implemented (note: a separate server should handle the actual alarm notifications)

-* Many event properties are not implemented (details, attendees etc.)
+* Many event properties are not implemented (details, attendees, attachments, etc.)

 * Many todo item properties are not implemented (due date, status etc.) and they can only be sorted by priority